Poufy/YDers/README.md

 - [x] Consider the subject/day/time in the query

+- [ ] A way to automatically restart the server if it goes down incase of disconnection

 - [ ] Cool looking 404 error page

 - [x] SIGNUP/LOGIN in order to submit the form